nipreps/.github/.github/SUPPORT.md

 *   Make sure you provide us with sufficient level of detail to understand the issue and, if possible, recreate it in our own settings.
     To do so, it is important that you provide details such as the exact command line you were running, the full log that the tool generated, data (if you can share them), visual reports, etc. An guide of potential questions is found [here](https://github.com/nipreps/fmriprep/issues/new?assignees=&labels=bug&template=bug_report.yml).
 *   The more time you put into asking your question, the better we can help you
-*   If you're still not sure where to begin, feel free to pop into [the Brainhack's mattermost][mattermost] and introduce yourself!
-    You'll find some channels for particular tools (e.g., [*#fMRIPrep*][mattermost-fmriprep], [*#dMRIPrep*][mattermost-dmriprep], [*#MRIQC*][mattermost-mriqc]) where you can post your questions, although it is not guaranteed that it will be revised any soon.
-    Please understand that we run this community on semi- or fully-volunteering basis, and sometimes our availability is very reduced.

 !!! note
     Guidelines derived from [Titus Wormer][author]'s [`SUPPORT.md` file for RemarkJS][source]